DaemonAlchemist/unstateless/README.md

 Remove all listeners for all shared values

+`Note:`  Under the hood, the `useLocalStorage` shared state hooks use listeners to persist shared values to localStorage.
+Removing all listeners from a shared localStorage state hook will prevent further changes to that state from being persisted.

 ---

 ### Misc Functions

 #### `useMyVar.getValue: <T>() => T`

 Get the current value of the shared state.
-This is useful in case the shared state is needed outside the context of a React component where hooks cannot be used, such as passing a login token to an API.
+This is useful when a shared state value is needed outside the context of a React component where hooks cannot be used, such as passing a login token to an API.

 #### `useGlobal.clear(index:string)`
 #### `useGlobal.clearAll()`